 We have learned to use music as the door which it can be.
-Our worship is enhanced by a deep understanding of the important ministry of welcoming newcomers as was demonstrated by Abram at the Oaks of Mamre in Genesis 18; ensuring that when people walk through the door of Christ Church that they are warmly greeted and invited to participate.
+Our worship is enhanced by a deep understanding of the important ministry of welcoming newcomers as was demonstrated by Abram at the Oaks of Mamre in Genesis 18; ensuring that when people walk through the door of Christ Church that Feast of St. Francis, and more diversity in music on high feast days and at broad community celebrations.